jngooev/DataDine-A-Nighttime-Analysis/README.md

 ### 2.4 Identify Optimal Combinations Frequently Chosen by Customers
 When considering items for a promotional discount on combos of 2, it is advisable to prioritize those identified as the most frequently ordered together by customers:
 ![image](https://github.com/jngooev/DataDine-A-Nighttime-Analysis/assets/131409825/fa096c12-c823-4c4c-8c60-b2a259436dca)
-## 3. Conclusion and Recommandation
+## 3. Conclusion and Recommendation

 **In the nighttime, our sales are adversely affected due to several factors:**

 1. Insufficient foot traffic during nighttime hours, as evidenced by a comparative analysis of sales between daytime and nighttime periods.
 2. Predominance of small-sized orders, with 53% comprising only 1-2 items.
 3. Low net sales per order, with 50% falling below the $7 threshold.

 **To address these challenges, we recommend implementing the following strategies:**

-Launching targeted marketing campaigns to raise awareness of our 24-hour operation.
+- Launching targeted marketing campaigns to raise awareness of our 24-hour operation.
-Introducing promotional giveaways to attract more customers during nighttime hours.
+- Introducing promotional giveaways to attract more customers during nighttime hours.
-Enhancing sales among existing customers by incentivizing larger orders through promotional campaigns, encouraging orders exceeding $7 or including more than 3 items per order.
+- Enhancing sales among existing customers by incentivizing larger orders through promotional campaigns, encouraging orders exceeding $7 or including more than 3 items per order.